2021 Virtual Connecting Land and Water for Healthy Communities Conference

 Babbitt Center Dissertation Fellowship Program

-The Babbitt Center Dissertation Fellowship Program assists Ph.D. students at U.S. universities whose research builds on, and contributes to, the integration of land and water policy to advance water sustainability and resilience, particularly in the West.
+The Babbitt Center Dissertation Fellowship Program assists Ph.D. students at universities whose research builds on, and contributes to, the integration of land and water policy to advance water sustainability and resilience, particularly in the West.
 The program provides support to scholars early in their careers.
-Upcoming application deadlines: March 1, 2021.
+The application is currently closed.
+Open call for applications begins annually in late fall and closes the first week of March the following spring.
 For information on present and previous fellowship recipients and projects, please visit Babbitt Center Dissertation Fellows, Current and Past.

 Land and Water Policy Research Network